 Points of Interest

-You’ll never once have trouble filling your time in this fair city.
+You’ll never once have trouble filling your time in fair Milan.
 From the endless shopping streets to the quaint and authentic cafe-bars, you can hardly pack everything into just one weekend.
 There is a handful of places that you simply cannot miss — from buildings that will steal your breath to places you can unwind in peace.

 While there are, of course, a great many streets packed with high-end stores, it’s worth taking a walk up Della Spiga.
 The cobbled walkway is bursting with designer stores and boutiques, in which you can see the finest alla moda pieces of the season.
 Highlights include Gio Moretti and Maison Margiela.
 Regardless of whether you have the cash to buy these pieces or otherwise, just gazing at each of the designer pieces is a treat unto itself.